awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-secrets-management.md

 ## Recommendations<a name="security-secrets-management-recommendations"></a>

-We recommend that yo do the following when setting up secrets management\.
+We recommend that you do the following when setting up secrets management\.

 ### Use AWS Secrets Manager or Amazon EC2 Systems Manager Parameter Store for storing secret materials<a name="security-secrets-management-recommendations-storing-secret-materials"></a>